BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

-Our test vehicle was an Ultimate model, complete with 20-inch chromed aluminium wheels, shod with 50-profile street rubber.
+Our test vehicle was a 2018 Ultimate model, complete with 20-inch chromed aluminium wheels, shod with 50-profile street rubber.
 Because the powertrain remained the same until 2024, we didn’t performance-test later versions.

 The tyres, in combination with limited ground clearance, severely limited our off-road testing.
 That was great shame, because the Musso had powerful traction control, adequate wheel travel and deep-reduction low-range gearing.
 Shod with higher-profile rubber it should have been reasonably bush-capable.

 The Musso’s ride and handling factory testing must have been carried out on smooth surfaces, because the suspension damping was way too soft to cope with bumps.

 On lumpy bitumen the Musso leapt from bump to bump and severe corrugations sent it almost out of control.
 More capable dampers are needed urgently and that’s not so simple, because the front end is a strut type, so the after-market would have to develop one and Musso sales numbers may not justify the investment.

 The previous model Actyon suffered from the same problem, so SsangYong’s engineers haven’t learnt from experience.